davidbegin/chat_thief/TUTORIAL.md

 !bigups
 ```

-## Cool Points Commands
+## Cool Points

-Once someone gives their street cred to someone else, it is transformed into
+If someone gives you Street Cred it is converted to Cool Points.
+Cool Points
-Cool Points.
-If you want Cool Points, you need someone in the chat to give them
+can be used to buy, share, steal sounds.
+If you want Cool Points, you need
-to you!
+someone in the chat to give them to you!

 Examples: